iendjinn/iendjinn/systems/dominion-of-the-sword/index.markdown

 ### 3.2 Grit

-Characters have a point of grit per **two levels**.
+Characters gain grit as they level up.
 A character can spend a point of grit:

-- Before making a save to gain +4 to your roll.
+- After rolling a save to gain +4 to your roll.
 - After taking damage to reduce damage by 4.
+- After rolling damage to increase damage by 4.

 ### 3.3 Combat